obsidiandynamics/socketx/README.md

 Client: received 'Hello reply from server'
 ```

 The two key players in Socket.x are `XServer` and `XClient`. `XServer` accepts connections, while `XClient` lets you create outgoing connections.
 They must be instantiated through an `XServerFactory` or an `XClientFactory`, as appropriate; a default pair of factories is available for each supported provider.
 In our example, we've chosen to use `UndertowServer.factory()` and `UndertowClient.factory()`.
 We could've just as easily used `JettyServer`/`JettyClient` instead, without changing any other code, providing we first import `socketx-jetty` in our `build.gradle`.
-You can even mix `JettyServer` with `UndertowClient`.
+You can even mix `JettyServer` with `UndertowClient`; the client and server subsystems are completely independent of one another.

-The next item of significance is `XServerConfig` and `XClientConfig` classes - a single, uniform mechanism for [configuring Socket.x](#user-content-configuration), irrespective of the provider.
+The next item of significance is `XServerConfig` and `XClientConfig` - a single, uniform mechanism for [configuring Socket.x](#user-content-configuration), irrespective of the provider.
 (It can also be used to pass [provider-specific configuration](#user-content-provider-specific-configuration)).
-In our example, we're asking the server to listen on port `8080` and publish endpoints on the `/echo` path.
-We're also sticking with the default `XClientConfig` in this case.
+In our example, we're asking the server to listen on port `8080` and publish an endpoint on the `/echo` path.
+In this example, we're sticking with the default `XClientConfig` for our client.

 When setting up a server, or when creating a new connection, one must supply an `XEndpointListener` implementation.
 This is a simple interface comprising the following self-describing methods:
 ```java